StarGate01/chrzwatch-firmware/README.md

 $ nrfjprog -f nrf52 ...
 ```

+The *J-Link tools* are able to communicate with the *CMIS-DAP* interface as well.

 The **PlatformIO IDE** is set up to use OpenOCD via some hardware adapter (default: CMSIS-DAP) to program the chip.
 This can be changed in the `platformio.ini` file.
 For the watch, use the `i6hrc` configuration.

 #### Debugging

 The PlatformIO IDE is able to use either a *CMSIS-DAP* or *J-Link* adapter for interactive debugging.
 The `i6hrc_debug` and `nrf52_dk_debug` configurations provide debugging support.
 Do note that the watchdog timer might kill your debugging session.
+The host may use the *J-Link* debugger software (which is able to connect to a *CMSIS-DAP* as well) or the *CMSIS_DAP* debugger software by PlatformIO (default).

-Since the `RX`, `TX` and `SWO` pins are used for other peripherals, which rules out UART and SWO communication, the firmware implements a SEGGER J-Link RTT interface (https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/).
+Since the `RX`, `TX` and `SWO` pins are used for other peripherals, UART and SWO communication is not possible.
+The firmware thus implements a **SEGGER J-Link RTT interface** (https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/).
 To use this interface, the SEGGER RTT tools are required.

 #### Troubleshooting

-Unfortunatly, the SWD `RESET` line is not easily accessible.
+Unfortunately, the SWD `RESET` line is not easily accessible.
 However, shorting `SWDCLK` to `VCC` triggers a debug init halt as well.

 If the watch refuses to flash, hangs in low power mode or is stuck in a bootloop, try connecting to it using OpenOCD while spamming the reset button on your adapter.
 This should not be needed during normal flashing and execution.
 Sometimes, this condition occurs randomly when the `SWDCLK` pin is left floating due to EMI.
 On a successful connection OpenOCD displays something like "`Info : nrf52.cpu: hardware has 6 breakpoints, 4 watchpoints`".
 This means the chip was reset, caught and is now in debug mode.